JasonToups/newlywords-frontend-assessment/README.md

 > I _did not include_ a Button onClick parameter, since the prototype did not call for it.
 But something I would add to the Modal, would be to either pass a child Button component into it, or to pass an onClick parameter into the Modal.

-I wanted to add an interaction where the user clicks away from the Modal and the Modal closes, where I could have just added an `onClick` event handler to the `modal-background`, but I wanted experience working with `useRef` and passing a callback function into the component while using the _React Hook_ `useOnClickOutside`.
+I wanted to add an interaction where the user clicks away from the Modal and the Modal closes, where I could have just added an `onClick` event handler to the `modal-background`, but I wanted experience working with `useRef` and passing a callback function into the component while using the _React Hooks_ for `useClickOutside`.

 ```javascript
 //Modal Component Continued...